 As mentioned, you can open the header menu to preview the mark converter and see whether or not it has been added or enforced.
-This leaves grading a rubric we three scenarios: Enforced mark converter, Uenforced mark converter, and No mark converter has been added.
+This leaves marking a rubric with three scenarios: enforced mark converter, unenforced mark converter, and no mark converter has been added.

 Enforced mark converter

-In the header menu you can preview the mark converter and see described that it is mandatory.
+In the header menu, you can preview the mark converter and see that it is mandatory.

 When you click Approve rubric in the bottom of the rubric window, you are shown the mean score (1) of the rubric.
 This score is never shown to the participant, even if the rubric is shared as feedback.
 The resulting mark (2) calculated from the mark converter matrix is also shown.

-Click Approve rubric and register assessment to register (not submit) the mark to the participant.
+Click Approve rubric and register assessment to register (not submit) the mark for the participant.

 When the mark converter is enforced, the assessment is solely decided by the rubric score.
-Therefore, the assessor cannot change the grade, except by reopening the rubric (3) and reassessing the criteria.
+Therefore, the assessor cannot change the mark, except by reopening the rubric (3) and reassessing the criteria.